danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.toggleDialogPin.html" name="messages.toggleDialogPin">Pin/unpin a dialog: messages.toggleDialogPin</a>

+* <a href="channels.getMessages.html" name="channels.getMessages">Please use the event handler: channels.getMessages</a>

+* <a href="messages.getHistory.html" name="messages.getHistory">Please use the event handler: messages.getHistory</a>

+* <a href="messages.getMessages.html" name="messages.getMessages">Please use the event handler: messages.getMessages</a>

 * <a href="messages.getBotCallbackAnswer.html" name="messages.getBotCallbackAnswer">Press an inline callback button and get a callback answer from the bot: messages.getBotCallbackAnswer</a>

 * <a href="messages.getInlineBotResults.html" name="messages.getInlineBotResults">Query an inline bot: messages.getInlineBotResults</a>